DFKorn/AI-Chat-API/README.md

  - Express.js
  - TypeScript
  - [Stream Chat Messaging](https://getstream.io/) - used for chat, chat history, and user management.
- - Google Gemini - used for the AI chatbot
+ - Google Gemini (Gemini 2.5 Flash) - used for the AI chatbot

 ### Database
 - Neon Database - stores user information and chat history